 When a customer starts a chat to solve their problem, don't push offers and discounts on them.
 Anticipate customers' needs and help them resolve their issues quickly and without distracting them.
 If you want to use that occasion to ask a customer to fulfill a survey for you or perform any other marketing activities, ask politely for it only when a customer completes their task.

 8. Tolerate errors

 People don't always understand what others are saying.
 Making mistakes is in our nature, and people need to resolve misunderstandings while having a conversation to make it effective.
 The same is true for chatbots.
 They don't always understand the user, but your task, as a conversation designer, is to teach them to quickly resolve misunderstandings when they happen.

 To make your chatbot error-tolerant, try to anticipate common spelling mistakes first.
 Teach your chatbot these variations to improve its understanding.

-Also, don't make your chatbot reply just “I don't understand”.
+Also, don't make your chatbot reply, "I don't understand.”
 It won't fix the conversation.
 Instead, help users formulate their needs in a way that lets you respond to them.
-You can simply ask or provide prompts in a form with predefined answers to indicate possible options.
+You can ask or provide prompts in a form with predefined answers to indicate possible options.

 For instance, you can use buttons, cards, or anything that could help get a user back on track.
 If you use LiveChat and ChatBot together, you can transfer a user to a human agent or let them create a ticket if a case goes beyond the scope of a chatbot's capabilities.

 The trick is that your chatbot will be as good as you designed it.
 If you apply conversation design practices but are unsure whether your chatbot provides a human-like experience, test it.
 Ask a friend to read your chatbot scenarios out loud with you.
 If any line sounds unnatural, change it.